-September 20: IDF struck a meeting of Hezbollah's elite Radwan Force in the Dahya suburb of Beirut, killing 14 commanders including Ibrahim Aqil, a senior Hezbollah leader.
+- September 20: IDF struck a meeting of Hezbollah's elite Radwan Force in the Dahya suburb of Beirut, killing 14 commanders including Ibrahim Aqil, a senior Hezbollah leader. - Hezbollah's Armed Forces and head of all of its operations who had a \$7M reward on his head from the US government for his involvement in the 1983 attacks at the US Embassy and Marine Corps barracks.

-Aqil was the Deputy Commander of Hezbollah's Armed Forces and head of all of its operations who had a \$7M reward on his head from the US government for his involvement in the 1983 attacks at the US Embassy and Marine Corps barracks.
 Hezbollah unsuccessfully tried to respond by firing rockets at Tel Aviv.